Kalispell Chamber Foundation

 Education & Workforce Development

-Begining in 2020, the Kalispell Chamber Foundation will be implementing a tranformational program to address the Flathead Valley’s education and workforce needs.
+The Kalispell Chamber Foundation has been implementing a transformational program to address the Flathead Valley’s education and workforce needs since 2020.
 Access to trained and skilled employees has been the top pain point for most area businesses for the last several years and an inhibitor to growth for many of our key industries.
-The Kalispell Chamber Foundation will deploy a talent pipeline managemnt program that will
+The Kalispell Chamber Foundation will deploy a talent pipeline management program that will

 - Identify required skills and abilities needed by current businesses in three priority industries